DFE-Digital/get-into-teaching-app/app/views/content/train-to-be-a-teacher/teacher-degree-apprenticeships.md

 You can apply for a place on a teacher degree apprenticeship if you meet specific eligibility requirements.

-To be eligiable to apply for a TDA, you must be:
+To be eligible to apply for a TDA, you must be:

 * a resident of England for the last 3 years or more
 * at least 16 years old